acrobotic/Ai_Demos_pcDuino/resources/README.md

 ### ADC

-* ADC0/1 are 6-bit ADC, the return value is from 0 ~ 63, ranging from 0V to 2V.
+* ADC0/1 are 6-bit ADC, the return value is from 0~63, ranging from 0V to 2V.
  * This function will return in 4us, the actual conversion rate is 250Hz.
 So if the input voltage changed, it can be detected in 4ms.
-* ADC2~ADC5 are 12-bit ADC, the return value is from 0 ~ 4095, means from 0V to 3.3V.
+* ADC2~ADC5 are 12-bit ADC, the return value is from 0~4095, means from 0V to 3.3V.
  * This function will return in 35us, the return value is the actual value measured.

 ### PWM

-* PWM1/2 are hardware PWMs.
+* PWM0/1 are hardware PWMs with a 16-bit counter (1~4096).
 They are set to 520Hz with 256 duty cycle level by default.
-* PWM1/3/4/5 are 5Hz with 10 duty cycle level by default.
+* PWM2/3/4/5 are 5Hz with 10 duty cycle level by default.
 Thus, the actual duty level is value*10/256.
- * PWM1/3/4/5 are simulated by GPIO in software, so they cannot be set to a high frequency.
+ * PWM2/3/4/5 are simulated by GPIO in software, so they cannot be set to a high frequency.
 If you use a high frequency PWM with software GPIO, the CPU usage will be in very high.
-* PWM1~PWM5 are shared with GPIO, and PWM4/5 pins are also shared with SPI I/O. If you are using PWM, don’t call pinMode() or SPI function to specific I/O.
+* PWM2~PWM5 are shared with GPIO and PWM4/5 pins are shared with SPI I/O. If you are using PWM, don’t call pinMode() or SPI function to specific I/O.

+### SPI

+* SPI maximum clock frequency is 200 MHz.